Why Inspect My Drain

 Drain Camera Inspection FAQs

 - A drain inspection cost can range between $300 to $1,200.
 The price you pay depends on the length and diameter of your plumbing, the reason for the inspection, and whether you have requested additional services from the plumber.

 How Far Will the Drain Camera Inspection Go?

-- The camera can only go between 100 to 300 feet depending on the size of the camera or drain.
+- The camera can only go between 100 to 300 feet, depending on the camera's size or drain.
 The plumber will determine the best camera for the inspection.

 What Can I Expect from the Sewer Video Inspection?

-- Although the quality of the video could be high, you may not be able to identify what you see.
+- Although the video's quality could be high, you may not be able to identify what you see.
 Ask your plumber to walk you through the inspection and show you what they find.

 Can I Rent a Sewer Camera?

 - If you rent a sewer camera, you will pay between $100 to $250 per day.
 Many homeowners decide to hire a certified plumber for an investment of $300 to $400.